roy-jingyang/Org-Learn_Exe_Context/BPM_2022/README.md

 These are implemented through the two Jupyter notebooks.
 Both use the labeled and mapped event log file (`bpic15.preprocessed.labeled.mapped.csv`) as input:

-* `apply-omm.ipynb`: This corresponds to the "Resource Profile Analysis" part in Section 6.3 of the paper.
+* `apply-res_prof.ipynb`: This corresponds to the "Resource Profile Analysis" part in Section 6.3 of the paper.

 * `apply-omm.ipynb`: This corresponds to the "Organizational Model Discovery"